Elizabeth Mrazik-Cleaver Canadian Picture Book Award

-The Elizabeth Mrazik-Cleaver Canadian Picture Book Award was established in 1985 following the death of Elizabeth Mrazik-Cleaver, one of Canada's pre-eminent book illustrators.
+The Elizabeth Mrazik-Cleaver Canadian Picture Book Award is an annual literary award for children's picture illustrators.
+It was established in 1985 following the death of Elizabeth Mrazik-Cleaver, one of Canada's pre-eminent book illustrators.
 In her will, Cleaver left a fund of $10,000 for an award to be given annually in recognition of outstanding artistic talent in a Canadian picture book.
 The recipient receives a cheque for $1,000, and a certificate.

 The Cleaver Award is administered by a committee of three members of the Canadian section of the International Board on Books for Young People IBBY Canada.
 The recipient is a Canadian illustrator of a picture book published in Canada in English or French during the previous calendar year.

-Winners of the Elizabeth Mrazik-Cleaver Award

-2021 - Gérard DuBois, À qui appartiennent les nuages?